Easy treks Around Cabanaconde

 Duration of the tour: approximately ½ day.

-Walk to the Achachihua lookout point and along the rim of the Colca Canyon
+Achachihua viewpoint point and trek along the rim of the Colca canyon (The best easy trek in colca canyon)

 This is the easiest walk of all: it follows the southwest rim of the Colca Canyon and passes by several natural lookout points.

-The walk is mostly flat with a few light uphill and downhill stretches, and it takes about 30 minutes.
-However you can spend up to two hours enjoying the views and surroundings.
+The walk is mostly flat with a few light uphill and downhill stretches, and it takes about 30 minutes (one way).
+However you can spend up to two hours trekking along the canyon enjoying the views and surroundings.
 No guide is necessary: just ask for directions in La Casa de Santiago.

 Countryside visits (experiential tourism)